- Carrot Growing Guide | Bed Preparation, Spacing, Weeding & Watering

 - Bolting.
 Carrots are biennial, taking two years to complete their lifecycle, so they require a "cool" season in order to produce seed.
 By virtue of this requirement, some types, when exposed to cool spring weather as juveniles, have a tendency to bolt — produce flowers and go to seed.
-Kuroda and purple varieties, in particular, typically bolt prematurely when sown in cool spring conditions.
+Purple varieties, in particular, will typically bolt prematurely when sown in cool spring conditions.

 The types that more readily bolt have a higher cold-dormancy threshold temperature than those that do not bolt as readily.
 When this threshold is met, they are directed away from the energy-gathering/storing, root-development phase of their life cycle toward the reproductive, flowering/seed-production phase.